-The Holmes Center makes every effort to meet the needs of all guests and provides arena accessibility information via their website regarding accessible seating and restroom locations.
+The Holmes Center makes every effort to meet the needs of all guests and provides arena accessibility information via its website regarding accessible seating and restroom locations.

-Guests should utilize the accessible SW entrance off of Holmes Center Drive which leads to section 9 in the arena.
-There is also a passenger elevator located at section 9 for use on a per event basis.
+Guests should utilize the accessible SW entrance off of Holmes Drive, which leads to section 9 in the arena.
+There is also a passenger elevator located at section 9 for use on a per-event basis.

 Wheelchair assistance by trained medical personnel to accessible seating is available by request at the First Aid Station in section 9.

-Only Service Animals (dog or miniature horse) trained to perform specific tasks to mitigate functional limitations of a disability in accordance with the Americans with Disabilities Act are permitted in the arena.
-Comprehensive information regarding animals on campus can be found in the Animals on Campus Policy at http://policy.appstate.edu/Animals on Campus.
+Only service animals (dog or miniature horse) trained to perform specific tasks to mitigate functional limitations of a disability in accordance with the Americans with Disabilities Act are permitted in the arena.
+Comprehensive information regarding animals on campus can be found in the Animals on Campus Policy.